Julio Vivas

 Simbad el Marino, by Julio Vivas (Pulgarcito)

-Julio Vivas is a Spanish comics artist and illustrator.
-He drew his first realistic comics for Hazañas Bélicas in 1950.
-At the same time, he produced short stories for Merche, Hipo and La Risa.
-While doing his own 'Alan Duff' series, he was assigned to draw 'El Trío del Aire' and 'Jim Graves' for the Aventuros del Mundo collection.
+Julio Vivas García is a Spanish comic artist and illustrator, who has worked mainly for Bruguera in Barcelona.
+He drew his first realistic comics for the Toray collection Hazañas Bélicas in 1950, while also producing short stories for Merche, Hipo, El Coyote and La Risa.
+Vivas made his own 'Alan Duff' series for Editorial Marco from 1952, while also contributing to the Toray serials 'El Trío del Aire', 'Jim Graves', 'Dixon, el Felino', 'Mis Cuentos', and 'El Tesoro del Pirata', the latter for the Aventuros del Mundo collection.

 Mike Palmer, by Julio Vivas